replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

     1. Click **Generate SSH Key**, and then **Copy key**.
     1. Click **repository settings page**.
 On the settings page for your Git repository:
        1. Paste the public deployment key that you copied in the previous step.
-       1. Enable the write access permissions for the key.
+       1. Enable write access permissions for the key.
 This allows the admin console to push commits to the repository.

 1. On the GitOps Configuration page, click **Test connection to repository** to verify that the admin console can connect.